-4.7.1 Archive Proposals and the Chandra Source Catalog
+4.7.1 Archive Proposals and the Chandra Source Catalog (CSC)

-We will accept archival proposals which make use of the Chandra Source Catalog as all/part of the planned science program.
-The first release of the catalog includes information about sources detected in public ACIS imaging observations from roughly the first eight years of the Chandra mission.
-Only point sources, and compact sources, with observed spatial extents <~30 arcseconds, are included.
-Highly extended sources, and sources located in selected fields containing bright, highly extended sources, are not included in the first release.
+We will accept archival proposals which make use of the Chandra Source Catalog as all or part of the proposed science program.
+The current release (1.1) of the catalog includes information about sources detected in a subset of ACIS and HRC-I imaging observations released publicly prior to January 1, 2010.
+Only point sources, and compact sources, with observed spatial extents $\leq$ 30 arcseconds, are included.
+Highly extended sources, and sources located in selected fields containing bright, highly extended sources, are not included in the current release.

-The catalog includes sources detected with a minimum 3 sigma significance level above the background (typically corresponding to about 10 net source counts on-axis and roughly 20-30 net source counts off-axis).
-In the first release of the catalog, multiple observations of the same field (if they exist) are not co-added prior to performing source detection.
-Instead, source detection is performed on each observation individually, so that the 3 sigma threshold applies to detections from each observation separately.
+The catalog includes sources detected with flux estimates that are at least 3 times their estimated 1 sigma uncertainties in at least one energy band (typically corresponding to about 10 net source counts on-axis and roughly 20-30 net source counts off-axis).
+In the current release of the catalog, multiple observations of the same field (if they exist) are not co-added prior to performing source detection.
+Instead, source detection is performed on each observation individually, so that the flux threshold applies to detections from each observation separately.